As part of you ongoing swimming pool maintenance you will need to backwash your swimming pool filter.

-What is backwashing a swimming pool filter?
+What is 'backwashing' a swimming pool filter

 Sand filters work by a process of ‘entrapment’.
-Dirt and debris from the pool are trapped in amongst the sand grains, becoming part of the filtering process.
-This increases filter efficiency to a point.
+Dirt and debris from the pool are trapped in amongst the sand grains.
+They then become part of the filter.
+This build up increases efficiency to a point.

-However, over time, this causes a build up in pressure.
-And due to the consistency of sand can lead to ‘clogging’.
-Creating channels for water to pass through unfiltered.
+However, over time, this accumulation causes a build up in pressure.
+And because of the consistency of sand it can lead to ‘clogging’, creating channels for water to pass through unfiltered.
 If this pressure build-up is not relieved the filter will become less effective.
 And collected dirt will end up back in the pool.
 Leading to unclean, unsafe and cloudy swimming water.

 How often should I backwash my swimming pool filter?